BabitMF/bmf/bmf/demo/llm_caption/README.md

 ```
 4. Install model driver, cd into repo and pip install dependencies.
 Use `pip install .` if on 3.10.0
 ```
-cd DeepSeek-VL2; pip install -e .
+(cd DeepSeek-VL2 && pip install -e .)
 ```
-5. Install the model in the DeepSeek-VL2 repo, using `deepseek-ai/deepseek-vl2-tiny` in this case
+5. Install the model outside the cloned repo, using `deepseek-ai/deepseek-vl2-tiny` in this case
 ```
 git clone https://huggingface.co/deepseek-ai/deepseek-vl2-tiny
 ```